babashka/babashka/README.md

 ### Input and output flags

 In one-liners the `<input>` value may come in handy.
-It contains the input read from stdin and reads EDN by default.
+It contains the input read from stdin as EDN by default.
 If you want to read in text, use the `-i` flag, which binds `<input>` to a lazy seq of lines of text.
 If you want to read multiple EDN values, use the `-I` flag.
 The `-o` option prints the result as individual lines of text.
 The `-O` option prints the result as lines of EDN values.

 The following table illustrates the combination of options for commands of the form